edan505/accordion-faq-card/README.md

 # accordion-faq-card
-This is my take on frontendmentor.io 's FAQ card challenge, which I wrote using HTML5, CSS3/FLEXBOX &amp; Vanilla JS For me, the purpose of working on this challenge was to practice my layout skills as it was indeed something I struggled with while learning HTML & CSS.
+This is my take on frontendmentor.io 's FAQ card challenge, which I wrote using HTML5, CSS3/FLEXBOX &amp; Vanilla JS. <br>
+For me, the purpose of working on this challenge was to practice my layout skills as it was indeed something I struggled with while learning HTML & CSS.

-Things that I learned / practiced while working on this project:
+Things that I learned / practiced while working on this project: <br>
 -Creating organized layouts using Flexbox <br>
 -Changing an element's positioning using relative & absolute methods <br>
 -Implementation of CSS media queries for a mobile-first responsive design <br>